 Overall, given the identified potential long term systemic health hazards, the evidence indicates that there is a risk to the public following repeated, long term exposure to the chemical that requires management (see Proposed means for managing risks section).
 The individual use of certain products results in exposures at the level of or exceeding the TDI.
 Although available data indicates that it is unlikely that an individual has daily exposure to multiple personal care products containing the chemical as an ingredient, aggregate exposures to personal care products containing the chemical as an ingredient and octocrylene as an ingredient cannot be ruled out.
 In addition, aggregate exposures could result from use of domestic products.
-The risk could be managed by including benzophenone in an appropriate schedule of the Poisons Standard.
+The risk could be managed by including benzophenone in an appropriate schedule of the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).